David Vicente

-David Vicente Robles (born 23 April 1999) is a Spanish footballer who plays for CD Mirandés.
+David Vicente Robles (born 23 April 1999) is a Spanish footballer who plays for Real Murcia.
 Mainly a right back, he can also play as a winger.

 Club career

-Born in Zaragoza, Vicente joined Real Zaragoza's youth setup in 2017, from Stadium Casablanca.
+Born in Zaragoza, Vicente joined Real Zaragoza's youth setup in 2017, from AD Stadium Casablanca.
 On 4 October of that year, he extended his contract with the club.

 On 30 November 2017, before even appearing for the reserves, Vicente made his first team debut by starting in a 4-1 away loss against Valencia CF, for the season's Copa del Rey.
 He would resume his spell at the club with the B's mainly in Tercera División, however.

 On 5 October 2020, Vicente signed for another reserve team, UD Las Palmas Atlético in Segunda División B. In June 2022, he was definitely promoted to the main squad in Segunda División, but terminated his contract on 11 August, and moved to Primera División RFEF side Unionistas de Salamanca CF just hours later.

 An undisputed starter for Unionistas, Vicente returned to the second level on 23 January 2023, after agreeing to an 18-month deal with CD Mirandés.
+His debut in the category occurred six days later, as he played the last 15 minutes of a 3–1 home loss to Deportivo Alavés.

+In July 2024, Vicente joined Real Murcia.